You Can Help WildCare’s Wild Babies!

 The babies that receive medical attention from WildCare come from many different species, but just like human babies, all have in common the need for warmth, gentle care, proper nutrition and a feeling of safety and security.

-Sponsor a group of baby animals for Mother's Day and send Mom an eCard featuring her sponsored babies!
+Sponsor a group of baby animals for someone special and send an eCard featuring your sponsored babies!

 Sponsorship Opportunities Click the box of the baby animals you would like to sponsor!